 Trails were the most used item with 92% of respondents indicating someone in their household have used trails within the past 12 months, 88% of households have used parks, 78% of households have used open spaces, 74% of households have used recreation facilities, and 39% of households have used recreation programs.
-Based on the sum of "excellent" and "good" responses 93% of households were satisfied with the condition of the open spaces they have visited, 92% were satisfied with the condition of parks, 91% were satisfied with the condition of recreation facilities, and 88% were satisfied with recreation programs.
+Based on the sum of "excellent" and "good" responses 93% of households were satisfied with the condition of the open spaces they have visited, 92% were satisfied with the condition of parks, 91% were satisfied with the condition of trails, 91% were satisfied with the condition of recreation facilities, and 88% were satisfied with recreation programs.
 Overall, respondents indicated they were very satisfied with the overall condition of all five areas that were assessed.